Monarch Butterfly Biosphere Reserve: Geography and forest cover

 Below 2400 masl, there are small areas with junipers, cedars, and meadows.
 Areas have been modified by agriculture and human settlements.

 Fauna

 The wildlife in the area ranges from the sub-tropical to the sub-arctic including a number of species that are endemic only to this area.
-These include white-tailed deer (Odocoileus virginianus), coyotes (Canis latrans), long-tailed weasels (Neogale frenata), grey foxes (Urocyon cinereoargenteus), rabbits (Sylvilagus spp.), ravens (Corvus corax), turkey vultures (Cathartes aura), great horned owls (Bubo virginianus)(A), as well as various types of hummingbirds, reptiles and amphibians.
+These include white-tailed deer (Odocoileus virginianus), coyotes (Canis latrans), long-tailed weasels (Neogale frenata), grey foxes (Urocyon cinereoargenteus), rabbits (Sylvilagus spp.), ravens (Corvus corax), turkey vultures (Cathartes aura), great horned owls (Bubo virginianus), as well as various types of hummingbirds, reptiles and amphibians.